 Teresa veía la tele mientras cenaba (Teresa watched television whilst she ate supper).

+Now you can practice el pretérito imperfecto with our quizzes.
+You can also review how is conjugated and see how it is used in context with a video with subtitles “Otros tiempos”.
 Remember you can contact your tutor with any question you have.
 Don’t you have a Spanish personal tutor yet?